shonejj/Magento2_crud/README.md

 # Magento2_crud
-module,model,view : simple crud using magento 2
+module,model,view : crud using magento 2 with manual db table

 # create this table in the default magento db manualy :